Sitefinity/sitefinity-admin-app-extensions/README.md

 **NOTE:** If you are using an older/newer than the recommended version of node/npm it is possible to encounter errors when executing the command.
 In such case you can try executing the following: `npm install -f`

+    **NOTE:** If you are using an older/newer than the recommended version of node/npm it is possible to encounter errors when executing the command.
+    In such case you can try executing the following: `npm install -f`

 1. Start the development server by executing the following command: